sr39/gizmo-debug/scripts/gizmo_documentation.md

 **PM\_HIRES\_REGION\_CLIPPING**: This is a kluge designed for zoom-in simulations.
 If gas particles develop kernel lengths larger than the given value, in (comoving) units, or get further than that distance from the box center, they are removed from the simulation, to prevent stray gas particles outside the zoom-in region).

 **PM\_HIRES\_REGION\_CLIPDM**: Particle split low-resolution (type =2,3) dark matter particles that are completely surrounded by only high-resolution particles (types 0,1,4).
 This is done to prevent N-body effects if low-res particles contaminate high-res regions of a zoom-in box.
 However, it can lead to unstable "splitting chains", so should be used with caution.

-**MULTIPLEDOMAINS**: This subdivides the tree into smaller sub-domains which can be independently moved to different processors.
-This makes domain de-composition dramatically less dependent on spatial co-location), at the cost of increased communication.
-Experiment with values here to see what works best -- in general, for problems with greater degrees of inhomogeneity, a higher value of this parameter can help.

 <a name="config-gravity-adaptive"></a>